Tuesday, 16 February 2021

 Marinade

-250 ml buttermilk (OR dairy or plant milk mixed with 2 tbsp vinegar OR 75% unstrained plain yoghurt mixed with 25% water
+250 ml buttermilk (OR plant or dairy t milk mixed with 2 tbsp vinegar OR 75% unstrained plain diary/plant yoghurt mixed with 25% water

 1 tbsp Dijon mustard